Quantum Geometric Exciton Drift Velocity

-Our formulation of the dipole curvature and Berry's curvature also have interesting behaviors when $\delta_1=\delta_2$ and $v_1=v_2$; i.e., when the layers are identical. {In this case $\beta_1=\beta_2$, and one easily sees that the dipole curvature vanishes.} This situation applies if we consider the dipole curvature of an exciton in a {\it single} layer gapped graphene system: excitons in this simpler system do not carry a dipole moment.
+Our formulation of the quantum geometric dipole and Berry's curvature also have interesting behaviors when $\delta_1=\delta_2$ and $v_1=v_2$; i.e., when the layers are identical. {In this case $\beta_1=\beta_2$, and one easily sees that the quantum geometric dipole vanishes.} This situation applies if we consider the quantum geometric dipole of an exciton in a {\it single} layer gapped graphene system: excitons in this simpler system do not carry a dipole moment.
 Physically, the definition of exciton Berry's curvature we use allows for the coupling to electric fields that differ for the two constituents (cf. Eq. \ref{Kdot_E}), for which we expect to have a non-vanishing response.
 Note this situation is realizable in principle for interlayer excitons, but could not occur (at least for electric fields that vary slowly in space) in a single layer system.
 We thus see that heterostructures can yield interesting quantum geometric behavior which is absent in single layer systems.